rkillickdev/the-coffee-run/README.md

 <br>

-Before starting the deployment proceedure, I created a list of requirements in gitpod, by entering the folowing command in the terminal:
+Before starting the deployment procedure, I created a list of requirements in gitpod, by entering the following command in the terminal:

 ```
 pip3 freeze > requirements.txt